 Conversation with Experts: Updates on the COVID-19 Fight

 Interested in learning about the latest advancements and challenges in COVID-19 research?
-Join us for an interactive panel discussion with members of the global NYSCF Innovator Community.
-Deepta Bhattacharya, PhD (NYSCF – Robertson Stem Cell Investigator Alumnus, University of Arizona) and Larry Luchsinger, PhD (NYSCF – Druckenmiller Fellow Alumnus, New York Blood Center) will share the latest updates on their large studies of patient blood and what they are teaching us about severe cases of COVID-19 and immunity.
-Shuibing Chen, PhD (NYSCF – Robertson Stem Cell Investigator Alumna, Weill Cornell Medicine) and Scott Noggle, PhD (Senior Vice President of Research, The NYSCF Research Institute) will talk about the different stem cell models of COVID-19 they have developed, which are illuminating the ways the virus impacts our bodies and accelerating drug discovery.
-The discussion will be moderated by NYSCF CEO & Founder Susan L. Solomon, JD.
+Watch this webinar for an interactive panel discussion with members of the global NYSCF Innovator Community.
+Deepta Bhattacharya, PhD (NYSCF – Robertson Stem Cell Investigator Alumnus, University of Arizona) and Larry Luchsinger, PhD (NYSCF – Druckenmiller Fellow Alumnus, New York Blood Center) share the latest updates on their large studies of patient blood and what they are teaching us about severe cases of COVID-19 and immunity.
+Shuibing Chen, PhD (NYSCF – Robertson Stem Cell Investigator Alumna, Weill Cornell Medicine) and Scott Noggle, PhD (Senior Vice President of Research, The NYSCF Research Institute) talk about the different stem cell models of COVID-19 they have developed, which are illuminating the ways the virus impacts our bodies and accelerating drug discovery.
+The discussion was moderated by NYSCF’s Associate Vice President, Scientific Outreach Raeka Aiyar, PhD.

 Moderator & Panelists